lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 ### Configure Nginx

-In /etc/nginx, there should be two folders; `sites-available` and `sites-enabled`. `sites-available` is where the configuration files for your _virtual hosts_ live, and `sites-enabled` contains [symbolic links](http://en.wikipedia.org/wiki/Symbolic_link) (aka. symlinks) to those configuration files; so if you want a site to be live, you create a symbolic link, if you want to take a site offline, you delete the symbolic link.
-That way, you never lose the configuration file.
-Note that any changes to the nginx configuration, including creating or deleting these symbolic links, requires a reload/restart of nginx.

-There is a configuration file called `default` in `/etc/nginx/sites-available`, lets keep a copy of it as it contains useful comments and configuration examples.
+There is a configuration file called `default.conf` in `/etc/nginx/conf.d/`, lets keep a copy of it as it contains useful comments and configuration examples.
 It references files outside of `/var/www`, so I prefer to just set it aside, and create a new default _virtual host_.

 {% highlight sh %}
+cd /etc/nginx/conf.d/
+sudo mv default.conf default.conf.bak
-sudo mv /etc/nginx/sites-available/default /etc/nginx/sites-available/default.bak
+sudo mv example-ssl.conf example-ssl.conf.bak
 {% endhighlight %}

-In `/etc/nginx`, there is also a `conf.d` folder, that also contains a configuration file for a default host.
-Lets rename these too.
+Now lets setup our own default virtual host configuration.

 {% highlight sh %}
-sudo mv /etc/nginx/conf.d/default.conf /etc/nginx/conf.d/default.conf.bak
-sudo mv /etc/nginx/conf.d/example-ssl.conf /etc/nginx/conf.d/example-ssl.conf.bak
-{% endhighlight %}

-Lets setup our own default virtual host configuration.

-{% highlight sh %}
-sudo vi /etc/nginx/sites-available/default
+sudo vi /etc/nginx/conf.d/default.conf
 {% endhighlight %}

 Copy and paste the following into this file.